by Andrew Louw – Northern Cape Premier Campaign

 Error!
 Filename not specified.

-The Democratic Alliance (DA) in the Northern Cape today referred the ongoing water crisis in Gamagara Municipality to the South African Human Rights Commission.
+The Democratic Alliance (DA) in the Northern Cape is reiterating its call to the MEC of COGHSTA, Bentley Vass, to urgently address the water crisis in Gamagara municipality.

 Northern Cape Premier Campaign

 082 383 6914

 079 2260 991